neondatabase/website/content/docs/guides/partner-billing.md

 See [Querying metrics and quotas](#querying-metrics-and-quotas) to find your reset date, billing period, and other values related to the project's consumption.

 <Admonition type="Note">
 Neon tracks these consumption metrics on a monthly cycle.
-If you want to track metrics on a specific time range, you need to store your metrics as snapshots.
+If you want to track metrics on a different cycle, you need to take snapshots of your metrics at the desired interval and store the data externally.
 You can also use the Preview [Consumption API](#retrieving-metrics-for-all-projects) to collect metrics from across a range of billing periods.
 </Admonition>

 ## Configuring quotas